imbrex Price Hits $0.0124 on Top Exchanges (REX)

-imbrex (CURRENCY:REX) traded flat against the US dollar during the 1-day period ending at 12:00 PM Eastern on January 27th.
-In the last week, imbrex has traded flat against the US dollar. imbrex has a total market capitalization of $106,981.48 and approximately $4.00 worth of imbrex was traded on exchanges in the last day.
-One imbrex coin can currently be purchased for approximately $0.0124 or 0.00000020 BTC on major cryptocurrency exchanges.
+imbrex (CURRENCY:REX) traded flat against the US dollar during the 24-hour period ending at 16:00 PM E.T. on February 2nd.
+In the last seven days, imbrex has traded flat against the US dollar.
+One imbrex coin can currently be purchased for $0.0124 or 0.00000020 BTC on cryptocurrency exchanges. imbrex has a market cap of $106,981.48 and $4.00 worth of imbrex was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.